 It is compulsory for all Year 7-8 Students at Middleton Grange School to take part in sport.
 Year 9 usually have sport on Wednesday afternoons with some teams competing on Fridays or Saturdays.
-While the school does not encourage Sunday sport competitions, in special cases exemption may be sought from the Principal.
+While the school does not encourage Sunday sport competitions, in special cases exemption may be sought from the principal.

-Year 9 & 10 finish school at 2:30pm on Wednesdays for sport.
 Not all teams play on a Wednesday afternoon.
 Numerous games and competitions occur on other lunchtimes and days after school and on Saturday.
 Consideration needs to be made for the time and cost of a sport before signing up for a sport.

 There are also options available for those who do not wish to play competitive or interschool sport.
-Year 7 and 8 Students have sport on Friday afternoons.